 You can make a referral online by clicking the button to the right, or you can call our Administrative Coordinator Ileene Therrien at (802) 229-0100.
 Based on the geographic location of the child, and the type of services you seek, we will select a Deaf and Hard of Hearing Consultant to best serve you.

-First, our specially trained Consultant will conduct a free initial consultation.
+First, our specially trained Consultant will conduct an initial consultation.
 We meet with you in person, conduct observations and issue a customized report, including a summary of findings and recommendations.
-We offer this service free of charge to schools.

 Some students who are deaf or hard of hearing only require annual monitoring.
-Annual Monitoring can occur by phone or email with school staff, and is available free of charge to schools.
+Annual Monitoring can occur by phone or email with school staff.

 Other students with hearing loss receive direct services from our consultants.
 Typically, these services are described in an IEP or 504 plan and can include regularly scheduled, in-person, direct instruction.
 These services tend to focus on improving listening, speaking, and other communication skills.